 - 8 leaves fresh sage

-- Place the bird on a V-shaped roasting rack inside a roasting pan and pat dry with paper towels.
+- Place the turkey in the roasting pan.
+Place the bird on a V-shaped roasting rack inside a roasting pan and pat dry with paper towels.

-- Roast the turkey on the lowest level of the oven at 500°F for 30 minutes.
-Reduce the oven temperature to 350°F, and roast until a thermometer inserted in the thickest part of the breast reads at least 161°F and the thigh reads 180°F. (Yes, I know that salmonella is killed at 165°F, but the temperature will continue to rise once it's removed from the oven beyond that 165°F, so all is well.)
-A 14 to 16 pound bird should require an additional 2 to 2 1/2 hours of roasting, but don’t open the oven to check until at least 1 hour 45 minutes have passed to keep the heat even.
+- Roast the turkey.
+Roast the turkey on the lowest level of the oven at 500°F for 30 minutes.
+Reduce the oven temperature to 350°F, and roast until a thermometer inserted in the thickest part of the breast reads at least 161°F and the thigh reads 180°F. (Yes, I know that salmonella is killed at 165°F, but the temperature will continue to rise more than four degrees once it's removed from the oven, so all is well.)
+A 14 to 16 pound bird should require an additional 2 to 2 ½ hours of roasting, but don’t open the oven to check until at least 1 hour 45 minutes have passed to keep the heat even.

-- Let the turkey rest, loosely covered with foil or a large mixing bowl for 15-30 minutes before carving.
+- Rest the turkey.
+Let the turkey rest, loosely covered with foil or a large mixing bowl for 15-30 minutes before carving.
 This helps ensure it will be moist, so absolutely do not skip this step!

-- Discard the aromatics, then carve and serve.
+- Serve the turkey.
+Discard the aromatics, then carve and serve.